Dottie Lamm: 1998 campaign for United States Senate

 In 1997 Lamm declared her intention to run for United States Senator from Colorado on the Democratic ticket.
 Her opponent would be Ben Nighthorse Campbell, who had won the Senate seat as a Democrat in 1992 (defeating Richard Lamm for the Democratic party nomination), but who had changed his party affiliation to Republican in 1995.
 She won the Democratic state primary in August with 57 percent of the vote, to 43 percent garnered by State Representative Gil Romero.

 Lamm's campaign called for improvements in the state's fiscal, educational, and environmental policies in order to benefit children.
 The Washington Post wrote:

 Lamm held up a thick stack of papers at debates, calling it Campbell's book of missed votes.
 She blasted Campbell for conflicting votes on issues including abortion, corporate tax breaks and gay rights.
 [Richard] Lamm, who lost the 1992 Democratic primary to Campbell, hired a gymnast named "Flip-horse" in September to perform back hand springs at campaign stops.

 Lamm raised $1.64 million for her campaign, which included revenue from fundraisers that she held with Vice President Al Gore and First Lady Hillary Clinton.
 Campbell raised $2.9 million and received endorsements from former president George H. W. Bush and 1996 Republican presidential nominee Bob Dole.
 In the November election, Campbell garnered 62 percent of the vote, compared to 35 percent for Lamm.
+Lamm's primary campaign was mocked by J.T.
+Colfax, and inmate in the Boulder County Jail, for relying on name recognition in order to run.